emon654/emon654.github.io/_posts/2018-12-18-Introduction-to-Data-Visualization.md

 Recently, I showed the top 5 universities but I decided to show the relevant countries average score.
 I used a calculated field to show an average score of each year from all universities in each vicinity.
 I also included years from 2012 to 2015, and I added a parameter called proficiency to display what surpassed the certain score.
 I gave it 3 filters which are country, year, and alumni employment.
 It will give the user a chance to have different views of countries, years, and how the alumni employment can effect the numbers.

+### National Rankings

+<iframe src = "https://public.tableau.com/shared/C9W3G58NK?:display_count=yes" width="1000" height="600"></iframe>

+As many of us are students in the United States I have taken the top 10 universities and compared them.
+As you would hover over the bars the tooltip provides information based on it’s national rank, education, faculty, and score.
+It would seem Harvard is the highest quality of all, and California Institute of of Technology ranked last.
+Overall, these are elite colleges with strong teachers educating their students to be well versed in the subject matter.

 ## Data Source

 * [World Education rankings](emon654.github.io/assets/cwurData.csv)